SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/security_test_recommendation /AttackGroupSpoofingToREA.md

-In order to avoid or prevent *Spoofing, Eavesdropping, Sniffing, Botnets, MiTM, Flooding, Reverse Enginnering attacks*, the following security tests should be performed.
+In order to avoid or prevent *Spoofing, Eavesdropping, Sniffing, Botnets, MiTM, Flooding, Reverse Engineering attacks*, the following security tests should be performed.

 <table class="tg">